-The Safe Kids Cape Fear Buckle Up Program aims to educate and instruct families on the proper use and installation of child restraints through Permanent Checking Stations and the Child Passenger Safety Diversion Program.
+Safe Kids Cape Fear Child Passenger Safety Program: Aims to educate and instruct families on the proper use and installation of child restraints through Permanent Checking Stations and the Child Passenger Safety Diversion Program.

 Permanent Checking Stations: New Hanover County Health Department is one of several Permanent Checking Stations in the area where parents/caregivers can receive information about child passenger safety from nationally certified Child Passenger Safety Technicians and have their child restraints and seat belts checked for proper use and installation.

-The motorist that received the violations must be who schedules and attends the appointment.
-They must also bring the child, a child seat, a vehicle, driver’s license or identification, and the citation to the appointment.
-The technician issues a certificate for the driver to present to the District Attorney’s Office on his or her court date for dismissal of the citation and a waving of fines.
+After class, the technician issues a certificate for the driver to present to the District Attorney’s Office on the court date for dismissal of the citation and a waving of fines.
 This is a one-time opportunity for the driver.